INQUIRE-Search: Interactive Discovery in Large-Scale Biodiversity Databases: Validation with Ecological Case Studies

-Our analysis revealed substantial variation in the availability of dietary information across the five study species \ref{fig:avian_results}.
-American Robin yielded the highest number of informative (i.e., containing dietary information) images (669 total), followed by Red-bellied Woodpecker and American Tree Sparrow (395 and 188, respectively), while for both Ancient Murrelet and Gray-cheeked Thrush we found a negligible number of images containing dietary information.
-Among the species for which dietary information was available, seasonal patterns in image availability were also evident: American Robin had more informative images in summer than winter, while Red-bellied Woodpecker and American Tree Sparrow had more images available for winter months.
+\textbf{{Results.}} Across the five study species, INQUIRE-Search revealed substantial variation in the availability of dietary information in community-science platforms (Table \ref{tab:cs1_birds}).
+Aggregated across diet categories and seasons, INQUIRE-Search retained the highest number of informative images ($N_{ret}= 669$) for American Robin (\textit{Turdus migratorius}), followed by Red-bellied Woodpecker (\textit{Melanerpes carolinus}) and American Tree Sparrow (\textit{Spizelloides arborea}) ($N_{ret}= 395$ and $188$, respectively), while for both Ancient Murrelet (\textit{Synthliboramphus antiquus}) and Gray-cheeked Thrush (\textit{Catharus minimus}) we found a negligible number of images containing dietary information ($N_{ret} <= 2$).

+Notably, standard iNaturalist search tools recovered markedly fewer diet observations.
+Keyword-based queries (i.e. species filtering and using ``eating'' + diet term as a keyword search) returned $N_{ret}= 105$ feeding observations for American Robin, $27$ for Red-bellied Woodpecker, and $12$ for American Tree Sparrow, with zero results for the remaining species.
+In many cases, baseline queries returned fewer total images than the inspection budget, indicating that diet-related feeding events are sparsely indexed in structured metadata and text fields.
+In practice, these are insufficient for seasonal comparison.

-For the three species with sufficient data, dietary composition derived from INQUIRE-Search closely matched reference data from SAviTraits \Cref{fig:avian_results}.
-For example, in summer, American Robin exhibited an even split between fruit and invertebrate consumption (50\% each) in both datasets, while Red-bellied Woodpecker showed a diet dominated by seeds (50\% in INQUIRE-Search vs. 40\% in SAviTraits), with smaller contributions from invertebrates, fruits, and plant material.
-In winter, all three species exhibited diets strongly dominated by a single food type, and we again observed close agreement between INQUIRE-Search outputs and SAviTraits data.
+Where sufficient data were available, INQUIRE-Search results closely match known seasonal diet compositions reported in SAviTraits, as seen in Figure 3, with agreement in both dominant food types and their relative compositions.
+For example, American Robin summer diets were composed of roughly equal proportions of fruits and invertebrates, while Red-bellied Woodpecker showed a diet dominated by seeds (50\% in INQUIRE-Search vs. 40\% in SAviTraits).
+In winter, all three analyzable species exhibited diets strongly dominated by a single food category, reflecting increased specialization during colder months.